cncf/glossary/content/en/runtime.md

 It [abstracts](/abstraction/) away the underlying infrastructure details, enabling applications to be deployed and run consistently across different cloud platforms or environments.
 The runtime environment includes features like [container orchestration](container-orchestration/), automatic [scaling](/auto-scaling/), service discovery, and fault tolerance, simplifying the deployment, management, and scaling of applications.

-By leveraging a cloud-native runtime, developers can focus on building and shipping applications without worrying about the specific infrastructure details.
-It provides portability, scalability, and resilience, allowing applications to dynamically adapt to changing conditions and handle increased workloads efficiently.
+A runtime allows developers to focus on building and shipping applications without worrying about specific infrastructure details.
+It provides [portability](/portability/), scalability, and resilience, allowing applications to dynamically adapt to changing conditions and handle increased workloads efficiently.

 ## Related terms